Dreaming381/Latios-Framework-Documentation/Core/Scene Management.md

 -   Destroyed entities
     -   In Unity, only the entities that were contained within the subscene are destroyed
-    -   In Latios, all entities without the `WorldGlobalTag` or the `DontDestroyOnSceneChangeTag` are destroyed during the pause frame
+    -   In Latios, all entities without the `WorldBlackboardTag` or the `DontDestroyOnSceneChangeTag` are destroyed during the pause frame
 -   Querying the scene
     -   In Unity, you can detect if a current scene is loaded using